ulmo369/Projects_Evidence/README.md

  With this we were able to conclude which type of colon cancer is more dangerous today, considering adults and adolescents.

  # Data Science
- Here I present 3 codes, in the first one I had to have done a code to process differente kind of information of any kind of persons, I decided to make a calculator of body mass index with the user information.
- In the second I used the Pandas library to process my own information from an Excel table, with this I could visualize what my weight will be if I continue with my diet.
- And in the third one, I did a real study of my information, there I presented important points of a data science study like the regression model or the root of the mean squared deviation.

  # Magnetism
  This is only an interface of a grafic representation of what would be the fall of a magnet on a magnetic field.
 Here we can make the grafic of the